Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Fractionalized parity and charge conjugation symmetry

 which implies:

 and

-We note that for the spin basis $c_{\up(\down)}$, the charge conjugation acts like a particle-hole symmetry, however, for the $c_{L(R)}$ basis it acts like a charge conjugation symmetry(if we interpret $c_{L}$ as a particle while $c_{R}$ as an anti-particle).
+We note that for the spin basis $c_{\up(\down)}$, the charge conjugation acts as a particle-hole symmetry; however, for the $c_{L(R)}$ basis it acts like a neutrino and anti-neutrino exchange symmetry(if we interpret $c_{L}$ as a neutrino and $c_{R}$ as an anti-neutrino).
 Similar to the commutation relation between time reversal and parity symmetry, the $\overline C^4=-1$ charge conjugation symmetry also commutes with the other two symmetries up to a total fermion parity.